uoy-ads/hsds-data-catalogue-docs/docs/Portal_User_Guide/Section-1_What.md

 ![Alt text](../assets/02-Search_results_page.png){ width="850" }
 <p align=center><i>Search results page</i></p>

 The search results can refined using a combination of **What, Where** and **When** as well as the individual filters.
-The following sections explain how each of these filters can be used to narrow down the search results.
+The following sections explain how each of these can be used to narrow down the search results.

 | What | Description |
 | ------------- | ----------- |